mqnr/tangent/README.md

 If, like me, typing in Spanish is common for you and you hate dead keys, you'll want to check out `engint.klc`, the MSKLC source file for my keyboard layout under Windows.
 I adapted it from the English International layout that ships with the operating system, but removed all traces of dead keys.
 Type apostrophes, quotation marks, and tildes without interruption.

-A note: the MSKLC source file is for a regular old QWERTY layout.
+The MSKLC source file is for a regular old QWERTY layout.
 Kanata is the program responsible for shuffling keys around.

+Also, do note that at the moment that while the MSKLC layout is eminently usable, it's outdated in the sense that it's not the international QWERTY layout I'm using on Linux.
+I'll correct it at a later date.

+## Linux

+See `tangent-qwerty`, an XKB symbols file, for my international QWERTY layout.